backend-development/backend-development-textbook/source/ruby_commandline.md

 Hashes
 ----------------------------

 A Hash is a datastructure similar to an array.
-An array uses integers as the index while a Hash takes any object.
-Mostly strings and symbols are used as keys:
+An array uses integers as keys while a Hash uses any.
+Mostly strings and symbols are used:

 ``` ruby
 h = Hash.new